 If information is revealed in a report resulting from a background check permitted under this policy that could potentially result in an adverse employment decision, Human Resources (HR) will take the following steps:

-- Pre-Adverse Action Notice: HR will notify the Candidate or employee in writing that negative information was revealed during the background check process which may impact the employment decision, and will provide a copy of the supporting report to the Candidate or employee along with a copy of "A Summary of Your Rights Under the Fair Credit Reporting Act."
-The Candidate or employee will be provided no less than five days to challenge the information provided in the report and take steps to correct inaccuracies or provide explanation.
+- Pre-Adverse Action Notice: HR will notify the candidate or employee that negative information was revealed during the background check process which may impact the employment decision and will provide a copy of the supporting report to the candidate or employee along with a copy of "A Summary of Your Rights Under the Fair Credit Reporting Act."
+The candidate or employee will be provided no less than five days to challenge the information provided in the report and take steps to correct inaccuracies or provide explanation.

 - the name, address, and phone number of the vendor Consumer Report Agency (CRA) that supplied the report;